CHELONE obliqua

 Harvesting and Growing from Seed:

-The seeds are flat papery discs with a darker middle.
-There are many seeds in a pod.
+Seed The seeds are flat papery discs with a darker middle.
+There are many seeds in each seed pod.

 (You can check the meaning of any technical terms new to you in the Botany section of the site)